-In August 2020, the Company executed a lease for approximately 100,000 square feet of warehouse space in Oregon to be available upon expiration of the lease for existing space on October 31, 2020.
-The new lease has a term of 64 months, commencing on occupancy, with an option to renew at the then fair market value for another five years.
+In August 2020, the Company executed a lease for approximately 100,000 square feet of warehouse space in Oregon to be available upon expiration of the lease for existing space.
+The new lease commencing October 7, 2020 has a term of 64 months with an option to renew at the then fair market value for another five years.
 Rent is abated for the first four months.
 Thereafter, monthly rent is approximately \$53, and increases periodically to the final year where the monthly rent is \$62.